WoutDLN/lexicon-scholarly-editing/_contributors/wout.md

 position: Editor in Chief
 joined: 2012-01-01
 ---
-Wout Dillen is a Senior Lecturer at the Högskolan i Borås.
+Wout Dillen is the CLARIAH-VL coordinator at the University of Antwerp.